pluralsh/kubernetes-agent/doc/kubernetes_ci_access.md

 [`KUBECONFIG` environment variable](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable)
 to its location on disk.
-The file contains a [context](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context) per GitLab Kubernetes Agent that this CI job is allowed to access.
+The file contains a [context](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context) per GitLab Agent that this CI job is allowed to access.

 The `ci_access.projects[].default_namespace` specifies the namespace for the context used in the CI/CD tunnel.
 Omitting `default_namespace` does not set a namespace in the context.